 - well-woman exams

 - contraception consults

 *Student Health does not perform some types of physical exams.
 Very lengthy, extensive physical examination forms (e.g., Antartic, Peace Corp, FAA flight physicals) cannot be obtained at Student Health.

 Student Health offers outpatient clinical care services for Rice University students.
-It is staffed by three Family Practice physicians, three registered nurses, and two front office staff.
+It is staffed by four primary care physicians, four registered nurses, and two front office staff.
 The student health fee, which is required of all full-time Rice Students, provides for the professional services at the Student Health clinic.

 - Student Health does not bill insurance companies.

 - Students may not designate one of the Student Health physicians as their "primary care provider" for health insurance purposes

 - Student Health is not able to provide primary care for students with chronic medical needs.

 - Students who need significant continuing care for a medical, or psychiatric, condition will be referred to a physician in the Houston community.